Rigorous estimation of error thresholds of transversal Clifford logical circuits: Toric codes under tCNOT gate with perfect syndromes

 where the coupling constants $K_2$ and $K_4$ are functions of $\tilde{p}$ (see Appendix~\ref{appendix:coupling_constants} for their explicit forms), and $s^{c,t}_l$ are quenched random variables following the probability distribution in Eq.~\eqref{eq:pscst}.
 We note that random AT model also arises from stat-mech mapping of toric code quantum memory under depolarizing noise~\cite{bombin2012Phys.Rev.X} and both coherent and incoherent bit-flip noises~\cite{chen2024PhysRevB,behrends2025}.
 Our model in Eq.~\eqref{eq:atmodel} differs from the existing models in the coupling constants and disorder distributions.
 Compared to RBIM for the memory case in Eq.~\eqref{eq:sumc}, the two coupling constants in the random AT model satisfy

 for $\tilde{p}$ around the memory threshold (see Fig.~\ref{fig:k2k4plot}).
-The relations between these coupling strengths have direct implications on the error thresholds of the control and target code blocks, as shown in the subsequent discussion.
+The relations between these coupling strengths have direct implications for the error thresholds of the control and target code blocks, as shown in the subsequent discussion.

-The stat-mech model allows us to form a theoretical anticipation of the error thresholds of the two code blocks, even before carrying out the numerical simulation.
+The stat-mech model allows us to predict the error thresholds of the two code blocks, even before performing the numerical simulation.
 In light of Eq.~\eqref{eq:logicalerror}, the logical error rate for the control/target blocks now maps to the sum over $\overline{e^{-F_{DW}^{\sigma/\tau}}}$, where $F^{\sigma/\tau}_{DW}$ is the domain wall free energy of a global domain wall of the spins $\sigma/\tau$, and the disorder average is taken over both $E^c$ and $E^t$ (i.e. $s^c$ and $s^t$).
 Therefore, the error thresholds of the control and target code blocks, $p^c_\text{c}$ and $p^t_\text{c}$, correspond to the order-disorder phase transition of the $\sigma$ and $\tau$ spins, respectively.
 From Eq.~\eqref{eq:k4k2relation}, we expect that the target block will first reach the error threshold with increasing $\tilde{p}$.
-Since the critical point is within the ordered phase of $\{\sigma\}$ spins, we expect the coupling term between $\{\sigma\}$ and $\{\tau\}$ spins to enhance the error threshold of the target block $p^t_\text{c}$.
+Since the critical point is within the ordered phase of $\{\sigma\}$ spins, we expect the coupling term between the $\{\sigma\}$ and $\{\tau\}$ spins to enhance the error threshold of the target block $p^t_\text{c}$.
 On the other hand, since $K_2<J$, the error threshold of the control layer $p^c_\text{c}$ should also be reduced compared to the case of quantum memory, $p_\text{th}\approx 0.109$.